In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 Despite being inland, Mexico City is known for having some of the freshest fish and seafood.
 Daily deliveries from the Pacific and Gulf of Mexico coasts grace eateries all over the capital.

 As a result, Mexico City food has a wide variety of seafood dishes including tacos.
-From fish tacos, octopus tacos or shrimp tacos, the delights from the sea are plentiful.
+From fish tacos to octopus tacos, or shrimp tacos, the delights from the sea are plentiful.

 There are plenty of top seafood places in Mexico’s capital.
-Here are two in Roma Norte we recommend for the best seafood in Mexico City.
+Here are two in Roma Norte we recommend:

 Address: Jalapa 126, Roma Norte, Mexico City